moritzz05/mpassword/README.md

-This is an easy demo of a password manager that runs completely locally.
+This is an easy demo of a password manager.
+- local encryption
+- CLI or GUI

+ToDo
+- Cloud integration
+- Better GUI